| Caranthir had identified forty

 elf's attempts to bribe him.
 "He wanted me to persuade Lord

-Legolas to choose his daughter for the harvest rite, your Majesty,"
+Legolas to choose his daughter for the Harvest Ceremony, your

 Haldir described what he had seen of Eowyn's attacker.
 "He

-was wearing a long cloak with the hood raised and I could not
+was wearing a long cloak with the hood raised, so I could not

 see his face.
 But he was definitely an elf, your Majesty, average